jonathanthomas83/documentation/hugo/hugo-github-actions-deployment.md

 `cat gh-pages.pub`

-Copy the contents shown normally and paste into GitHub 'Deploy Keys' under the Repository settings.
+Copy the contents shown, normally (highlight and 'ctrl/command' + 'c' or right click and 'Copy'), and paste into GitHub 'Deploy Keys' under the Repository settings.

 Name the Deploy Key: '`Public key of ACTIONS_DEPLOY_KEY`'